PSG swoop for Ugarte to boost midfield

 Ugarte was an unused member of the Uruguay squad at last year's World Cup.

 He is PSG's third recruit of the summer after Skriniar and Asensio signed on free transfers.
-France's 2018 World Cup winnng defender Lucas Hernandez is also expected to arrive as new coach Luis Enrique looks to strengthen his team for next season.
+France's 2018 World Cup-winning defender Lucas Hernandez is also expected to arrive as new coach Luis Enrique looks to strengthen his team.

 However, there remain ongoing questions about the future of Kylian Mbappe, who said last month that he would not extend his contract, which expires next year.